dsk90it/maizzle/README.md

-## ✉️ Building email newsletters with Maizzle
+## ✉️ Building HTML emails with Maizzle

 [Maizzle](https://maizzle.com/) is a framework that helps you quickly build HTML emails with [Tailwind CSS](https://tailwindcss.com/).